Church of Glass

-House of Desires (2024)
+House of Desires (2024) (Work in Progress)

 Presented at Art Rotterdam as part of PROSPECTS group exhibition